-But what about right now in 2017?
+But what about right now?
 You know that SDN is complicated, but it feels like SDN is finally becoming practical.
 We’re far from SDN perfection, but the current state of software-defined networking lies squarely in the middle of the two extremes.

 There was a time when the only real example of software-defined networking we could look at was Google’s internal network.
 It’s a great example, but Google’s SDN project took multiple years and a bank of resources that most companies can only dream of.

 However, coming out of this year’s Interop ITX conference, it seems practical implementation of SDN is heating up.
-Here are just a few examples of enterprises that are becoming more software-defined in 2017:
+Here are just a few examples of enterprises that are becoming more software-defined:

 When you look at these three examples, you’ll notice that one isn’t like the others.
 While FOX and Microsoft have moved forward with traditional SDN, Gap is taking a different approach with SD-WAN technology.
 While both of these approaches fulfill the software-defined concept, they aren’t the same.